-By enrolling in a VET qualification in NSW Public Schools Macquarie Park RTO 90222, you are choosing to participate in a program of study that will give you the best possible direction towards a nationally recognised qualification.
-To receive this AQF VET qualification, students must meet the assessment requirements of the FNS Financial Services Training Package (Release 6.1) (https://training.gov.au).
-You will also be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
+By enrolling in a VET qualification with Public Schools NSW, Macquarie Park, RTO 90222, you are choosing to participate in a program of study that will provide you the best possible direction towards a nationally recognised qualification.
+To receive this AQF VET qualification, you must meet the assessment requirements of FNS Certificate III in Financial Services (FNS30120. https://training.gov.au/Training/Details/FNS30120)